 • The landlord must provide severance compensation equal to three months of rent-gap payments (based on average CMHC market rents for rental units built since 2015).
 This payment must be made before the licence is issued.

-If a tenant does not agree to move out, the landlord must apply to the Landlord and Tenant Board (LTB) for an L2 eviction order.
-A Rental Renovation Licence from the City does not give a landlord the legal right to evict a tenantthe eviction must be ordered by the LTB.
+Eviction orders are the jurisdiction of the Landlord and Tenant Board under the Residential Tenancies Act.
+A Rental Renovation Licence from the City does not in any way address whether a landlord has the legal right to evict a tenant.

 • A copy of the N13 notice to end tenancy.